michaelkedey/practice-devops-assignments/assignment_010/ASSIGNMENT.md

 ```

-11. **Enable ans start the postgres service**
+11. **Enable and start the postgres service**
 eg.
 ```
-sudo systemctl start postgresql && sudo systemctl enable postgresql
+sudo systemctl enable postgresql && sudo systemctl start postgresql

 ```

-12. **By default, a new postgres user is created when you install postgres.
-Change the postrgess user**
+12. **By default, a new postgres user called postgres is created when you install postgres.
+Change the postrgess user password**

-13. **Create a new user named sonar as user postgres, and create a password for the new user**
+13. **Create a new user named sonar as user postgres using the psql shell, and create a password for the new user**
 eg.
 ```
-sudo -u postgres createuser sonar WITH ENCRYPTED PASSWORD 'your_password'
+sudo -u postgres psql -c "CREATE ROLE sonar WITH LOGIN ENCRYPTED PASSWORD 'your password';"

 ```
 - you can also switch to the user postgres, switch to the  psql shell, create the sonar user and do further configurations in the psql shell.